BenRutlandWeb/navigator/README.md

 -   [ ] use reflection in container
 -   [ ] use attributes e.g. listeners priority
 -   [ ] set relevent classes to readonly and final

+## Container todo

+The container has been expanded to include a make method (that injects dependencies in constructors) and a call method (that injects dependencies in methods and functions).
+The next task is to update all services where useful to use make or call instead of how they are currently resolving dependencies (usually passed directly).
+This will be most useful in controllers and listeners so the user can specify the dependencies on controller constructors or in route methods.

+- [ ] Router: route class constructor
+- [ ] Router: route method
+- [ ] Events: Listener constructor
+- [ ] Validator